chaozhao-code/Deep-Q-Network/README.md

-# Assignment 2: Deep Q-Network and its imporvement
+# Deep Q-Network and its imporvements

-*Note, Please put all code files in the same folder for running!*
+*Please note, all code files should be placed in the same folder to run the program.*

 How to reproduce our results?